cph-cachet/cognition_package/README.md

 2. The UI class which describes how the test is rendered on screen and the logic of running the test.
 3. The Results class which describes the data collected from the test and adds it to the list of all results from the study.

-The overarching goal of Cognition Package is to enable developers and researchers to design and build cross-platform (iOS and Android) cognitive assessment applications that rely on validated gold-standard gognitive tests.
+The overarching goal of Cognition Package is to enable developers and researchers to design and build cross-platform (iOS and Android) cognitive assessment applications that rely on validated gold-standard cognitive tests.

 When combined with [Research Package](https://pub.dartlang.org/packages/research_package), Cognition Package meets the requirements of most scientific research, including capturing participant consent, extensible input tasks, and the security and privacy needs necessary for IRB approval.
 The current set of cognitive tests in Cognition Package are: